 insert into target_table_name select * from stage; end transaction;

-The above approach works with copying data to redshift from any type of MySQL instance and not only RDS instance.
+The above approach works with copying data to Redshift from any type of MySQL instance and not only the RDS instance.
 The issue with using the above approach is that it requires the developer to have access to a local machine with sufficient disk memory.
 The whole point of using a managed database service is to avoid the problems associated with maintaining such machines.
 That leads us to another service that Amazon provides to accomplish the same task – AWS Data Pipeline.

-AWS Data Pipeline is an easy to use data migration service with built-in support for almost all of the source and target database combinations.
+AWS Data Pipeline is an easy-to-use data migration service with built-in support for almost all of the source and target database combinations.
 We will now look into how we can utilize the AWS data pipeline to accomplish the same task.

-- Creating a pipeline:
+- Step 1: Creating a Pipeline

 The first step is to log in to https://console.aws.amazon.com/datapipeline/ and clicking on Create Pipeline.
 Enter the pipeline name and optional description.

-After entering the pipeline name and the optional description, select ‘Build using a template’.
+After entering the pipeline name and the optional description, select ‘Build using a template.’
 From the templates available choose ‘Full Copy of Amazon RDS MySQL Table to Amazon Redshift’

-While choosing the template, information regarding the source RDS instance, staging S3 location, Redshift cluster instance and EC2 keypair names are to be provided.
+While choosing the template, information regarding the source RDS instance, staging S3 location, Redshift cluster instance, and EC2 keypair names are to be provided.

 In case there is an already existing Redshift table and the intention is to update the table with only the changes, choose ‘Incremental Copy of an Amazon RDS MySQL Table to Amazon Redshift’ as the template.

-After filling all the required information, you need to select whether to run the pipeline once or schedule it periodically.
+After filling in all the required information, you need to select whether to run the pipeline once or schedule it periodically.
 For our purpose, we should select to run the pipeline on activation.

 The next step is to activate the pipeline by clicking ‘Activate’ and wait until the pipeline runs.
 AWS pipeline console lists all the pipelines and their status.
-Once the pipeline is in FINISHED status, you will be able to view the newly created table in redshift.
+Once the pipeline is in FINISHED status, you will be able to view the newly created table in Redshift.

 The biggest advantage of this method is that there is no need for a local machine or a separate EC2 instance for the copying operation.
 That said, there are some limitations for both these approaches and those are detailed in the below section.